Yandex Cloud

 gRPC API

-2. Click the name of your cluster and open the Users tab.
+3. Click the cluster name and select the Users tab.

-• Enter manually: Enter your own password.
-The password must be from 8 to 128 characters long.
+• Enter manually: Set your own password.
+It must be from 8 to 128 characters long.

-To view the new password, select the Users tab on the cluster page and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores your password.
-The new password version is labeled as Current.
+To view the new password, navigate to the cluster page, select the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
+The new password version is marked as Current.

 To view passwords, you need the lockbox.payloadViewer role.